PLANNED PET PARENTING

 Jenna’s jenna-ralities

-Pay close attention to how the puppy interacts with you and with the other puppies.
-Is the puppy too quiet or lethargic, or frightened and submissive to its littermates?
-Is the puppy you’re eyeing for your small children, the one that seems to be biting and jumping on all the other puppies?
+Pay close attention to how the puppy interacts with you and the other puppies.
+Is the puppy too quiet, lethargic, or frightened and submissive to its littermates?
+Is the puppy you’re eyeing for your young children, the one that seems to be biting and jumping on all the other puppies?
 Your toddler will be the replacement subject.
-Is the puppy too thin or does it have an extremely large protruding belly?
+Is the puppy too thin, or does it have an extremely large protruding belly?

 Free photos of Dog

 Don’t be fooled by looking at the mother and father.
-Unless you see a dog nursing or in the whelping box with the puppies, you really can’t be certain that the female you’re shown, is mom.
-If you are looking for a Maltese puppy, Maltese mom should not have long luxurious snow-white hair that is perfectly groomed like a show dog.
+Unless you see a dog nursing or in the whelping box with the puppies, you can’t be sure that the female you’re shown is mom.
+If you are looking for a Maltese puppy, a Maltese mom should not have long, luxurious, snow-white hair perfectly groomed like a show dog.
 And what about that perfectly groomed male?
-Is he really the proud dad?
+Is he truly the proud dad?

 I never met a dog I didn’t like.
 I never saw an ugly puppy.
-People like me are the first to take the puppies that are the neediest.
+People like me are the first to take the neediest puppies.
 So, I’m right there with all of you who can’t resist that wonderful feeling of picking up a puppy and holding it for the first time.
-I know your heart is open but keep your eyes open too.
+I know your heart is open, but keep your eyes open, too.

 Leave a Reply